You can publish files in your file storage area on the web to let others access your files. The domains you can use include

 You can have a default page that visitors will see when they view your folders.
 This file can be called either index.html or index.htm.
 It must be lower case.
 If both index.html and index.htm are present, index.html will be shown.

 The website hosting facility is only designed to host simple static webpages.
-For scripting and database functionality, you should use a full web hosting provider.
+For scripting and database functionality use a full web hosting provider.

 To add a custom